How Was I to Know (John Michael Montgomery song)

 "How Was I to Know" is a song written by Will Rambeaux and Blair Daly, and recorded by American country music artist John Michael Montgomery.
 It was released in June 1997 as the fourth and final single from his album What I Do the Best.
 It peaked at number 2 in the United States, and number 8 in Canada.
 Reba McEntire recorded an unrelated song with the same title earlier in the year, which went to number-one.

 Critical reception

-Chuck Taylor, of Billboard magazine reviewed the song favorably calling it a "less traditional, rather summery feel than many of his previous outings."
-He goes on to say that Montgomery's vocals have a "more intimate and conversational quality that's extremely effective on this lilting number."
+Chuck Taylor, of Billboard magazine reviewed the song favorably calling it a "less traditional, rather summery feel than many of his previous outings." and that Montgomery's vocals have a "more intimate and conversational quality that's extremely effective on this lilting number."

 Music video

 Like his previous video "I Miss You a Little", this music video was directed by Lou Chanatry.